tiizy/gerbert-punctuator/README.md

 ## Preprocessing the data

 ### 1. Data
-Your training data should be in the .txt-format, containing full German sentenceы with correct punctuation.
+Your training data should be in the .txt-format, containing full German sentences with correct punctuation.

 ### 2. process_raw.py
 Converts the data into a file with just one sentence per line, removing very short (< 5 words) sentences.
 A set of Regular Expressions cleans up the sentences.
 Outputs a .txt-file.